 - Learn and practice effective communication skills, parenting skills

 - Grow the self-support needed to manage strong emotions

 - Actively grow the same within our families

-This is is a virtual group, but one where we will feel one another’s presence, be supported and encouraged to participate.
+This is an in person group where we will feel one another’s presence, be supported and encouraged to participate.
 More than learning ways to “cope,” we aim to grow self-support, feeling competent that we can navigate the ebb and flow of whatever life brings our way.
 There is a saying that “it takes a village to raise a child” – meaning, a caring community helps keep a child grounded and protected.
 The truth is, we all benefit from caring communities.

 Concepts for CHILL are based on the latest brain research to foster resiliency and inner strength.
 This interactive group’s activities and conversations will be informed by the research and works of Dan Siegel, Brene Brown, Carol Dweck, Marsha Linehan, and John Kabat Zinn amongst others.
 Through discussion and scenarios, and sharing our lived experiences, we will learn how to better meet our own needs and wants, practice how to model that for our children, and hopefully laugh and have fun while doing so.